Showing posts with label Paula Oakley paintings. Show all posts

 Thursday, 12 February 2026

-It's now mid February and quite a while since I visited my blog .
+It's now mid February and yet again it's been quite a while since I visited my blog .
+I tell myself off about this every time and really must make more of an effort !

 I've been reflecting on things in my art world recently.
 So much has changed over the past 5 years .
 I see galleries closing and artists like myself struggling to make sales.
 Once I was selling 1-2 paintings a month which kept me nicely ticking over .
 Now it's one every 3-4 months which makes it very hard and I wonder how long I can continue.

-The online galleries have always been a good sales platform for me but many are now raising their fees, commission rates etc .
-On average you only get around 50-60% of the selling price of a painting and that has to cover materials , overheads and gallery subscription fees.
-Being an artist is NOT an easy life !
+The online galleries have always been a good sales platform for me but I think that they too are no longer getting the views that they used to .
+As a result some are now having to raise their fees, commission rates etc .
+On average an artist only gets around 50-60% of the selling price of a painting and that has to cover materials , overheads and gallery subscription fees etc. Being an artist is NOT an easy life !

 Many artists supplement their income by teaching which keeps them afloat.
 It's something that just wouldn't work for me though , I'm just not a teacher .